gfoley15/kayaking_around_the_web/README.md

  - Open 01_Extract.ipynb in Jupyter Notebook.
  - Run the notebook to extract data from Wikipedia's 2023 busiest airport list
  - Continue to run notebook cells to use extracted airport codes in kayak.com flight search.
 User will be asked to input outbound and return flight dates to be used in the search.
- - A for loop will web scrape the flight search data for all airport routes from MCI an then append to a MongoDB database collection called flight_search.
+ - A for loop will web scrape the flight search data for all airport routes from MCI and then append to a MongoDB database collection called flight_search.
  - Once the web scraping is complete, the MongoDB collection will be filled with all flight search results and ready for investigation, transformations.

 # Part 2: Transform Data